pellevensen/bijections/README.md

   return (x >> a) ^ (x << b);
 }
 ```
-`shiftinverses-w-RRL.txt` is the table with all triples RRL/LLR that will result in a bijection on 2^w:
+`shiftinverses-w-RRL.txt.bz2` is the table with all triples RRL/LLR that will result in a bijection on 2^w:
 ```
 uintw_t f5_1(uintw_t x, int a, int b, int c) {
   return (x >> a) ^ (x >> b) ^ (x << c);